-This means that if your business or social life requires you have access to Facebook in China in 2019, you’ll need to figure out a workaround.
+This means that if your business or social life requires you have access to Facebook in China in 2024, you’ll need to figure out a workaround.

 For me – as with most expats – this comes in the form of a Virtual Private Network, or “VPN” for short.
 I’ve been using both ExpressVPN and NordVPN to access blocked content in China for years now (note: these are affiliate links).

 To offer a concise explanation, these VPNs create a secure connection with a server outside of China (you can choose which country the server is in) and then gives you the freedom to access the internet as if you were in that country.

-Scheduling Facebook from within China
+Scheduling Posts from within China

 Of course, since I’m using Facebook for my business, it’s not just important that I can access Facebook in China; it’s also important that I can schedule Facebook posts from within China.

 I’ll log into one of my online tools I mention below and schedule it to be posted on Monday on Facebook, Tuesday on Instagram and Wednesday/Friday for Twitter.

 I use a number of different tools to accomplish this.
 Here are a couple:

 - Hootsuite: This freemium online software allows me to schedule posts to a number of different social media platforms.
-Although I often connect to my ExpressVPN while using Hootsuite, I’m able to get all my scheduling done at once and then let momentum and the Facebook algorithm work for me.
+Although I often connect to ExpressVPN while using Hootsuite, I’m able to get all my scheduling done at once and then let momentum and the Facebook algorithm work for me.
 I also utilize the ability to give team members access to the account so my team can collaborate on a single dashboard (although that requires the paid version).

 - Recurpost: I’ve started making use of tools like Recurpost this past year (another similar tool is called Meet Edgar, but it’s waaay too expensive) that allow me to build up a bank of content from my archives that is set to post at scheduled times each day/week.